-We will be offering more physically distanced Outdoor Practice Labs in Toronto when it is safe to do so, and adhere to Ontario Health’s recommendations for outdoor gatherings.
+We will be offering more physically distanced Outdoor Practice Labs in Toronto this Spring when it is safe to do so, and adhere to Ontario Health’s recommendations for outdoor gatherings.
 Our team will set up clear physical distancing marks and ask that you please bring and wear a mask.

 Our Moving Connections facilitators will lead a warm-up and guide the sequence of choreography.

 Outdoor practice from Fall 2020; Photos by Drew Berry